 Once you've turned on your Personal Hotspot, any device with Wi-Fi can connect to the internet via your iPhone's data connection.
 Do note that the other device will behave as if it's on a home broadband connection and may download app updates, perform backups and other things that can quickly burn through your data allowance, so watch out for this when sharing your connection and keep an eye on your data usage.

 How to enable a Wi-Fi hotspot on an iPhone

 • On your iPhone open the Settings app and look for Personal Hotspot.

-• Select Personal Hotspot, then toggle the slider to turn it on if it's not enabled already
+• Toggle the slider to turn it on if it's not enabled already

-If you have an Android phone, see our separate guide on how to set up internet sharing on Android.
+If you have an Android phone, here's how to set up internet sharing on Android.